stevavoliajvar/stop_cloudflare/PEOPLE.md

+"you have no choice but to agree with the facts - unless you have counter facts.
+OWS Signal subjects users to a variety of surveillance capitalist mechanisms by forcing phone number registration & pushing Google Playstore (while hiding & discouraging apk downloads).. pushing CloudFlare.. financing Amazon.. working for Facebook." ([resist1984](https://social.privacytools.io/@resist1984/104740432451902572))

+"we need a "public money = public access" movement similar to the publicMoneyPublicCode movement.
+Governments should not be jailing public resources in the private WalledGarden of CloudFlare.
+Let's get this movement in motion as the orange man gets sacked.
+PublicMoneyPublicAccess" ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104721770588352695))

 "the lulu.com link is a bad one to plug because it's a CloudFlare site.
 Visiting the InternetArchive of it is also useless in this case because it's just a blank page:" ([resist1984](https://social.privacytools.io/@resist1984/104689562910400950))